YuqingY621/ir-fund-fact-sheet-generator/README.md

 # IR Fund Fact Sheet Generator

-A local Python prototype for automating a repetitive Investor Relations workflow in asset management.
+A local Python-based Investor Relations reporting tool that converts structured Excel fund data into standardized fund fact sheets.

-The application reads structured fund data from Excel, validates it, calculates performance and risk metrics, lets an IR user choose what should appear in the report, previews the result in a local Streamlit web app, and exports a branded PDF fact sheet.
+The application calculates performance, risk and portfolio analytics, lets users choose which metrics to display, supports English and Chinese output, accepts a custom logo, and exports either a distribution-ready PDF or a fully editable PowerPoint.

 > All data in this repository is synthetic.
 The project is designed as a portfolio demonstration, not as investment advice or a production reporting system.